JohnSundell/Wrap/README.md

 #### Customized wrapping

 For some nested types, you might want to handle the wrapping yourself.
 This may be especially true for any custom collections, or types that have a completely different representation when encoded.
-To do that, make a type conform to `WrapCustomizable` and implement `wrap()`, like this:
+To do that, make a type conform to `WrapCustomizable` and implement `wrap(context:dateFormatter:)`, like this:

 ```swift
 struct Library: WrapCustomizable {